kairos-io/kairos/docs/content/en/docs/Advanced/customizing.md

 {{% /alert %}}

-In the _glibc-based_ distribution, it's enough to use the package manger of the distribution to replace the kernel inside the image with the wanted one, and rebuild the `initramfs` with `dracut`.
+In the _glibc-based_ distribution, it's enough to use the package manager of the distribution to replace the kernel inside the image with the wanted one, and rebuild the `initramfs` with `dracut`.
 For example:

 ```bash
 # Replace the existing kernel with a new one